 SAMs as business strategists

-The SAM is also expected to analyse and understand the needs, usage and effectiveness of every application – including those not yet in use by the business.
+The SAM is also expected to analyze and understand the needs, usage and effectiveness of every application – including those not yet in use by the business.
 This understanding of applications, known and unknown, is crucial to planning and executing software projects.
 Especially if it involves redeploying and migrating licenses in use elsewhere in the business.

 The shift towards cloud computing requires a change of mindset at every level of the business.
 We’ve already mentioned the financial implications of changing licensing models, but the methods for auditing use and recording entitlements will also need to evolve, further complicating the job of the SAM.
 They will need to play an active role in shaping cloud strategy if your business intends to contain its costs and avoid wasting the gains realized from hosted IT platforms.